Wayne County, Georgia

 Heavy Equipment Traffic

 Timber trucks, feed trucks, and farm equipment are hard on driveways.
-Wayne County's active timber industry means rural access roads take significant axle loads.
+The active timber industry means rural access roads take significant axle loads.
 Without adequate base depth and proper compaction, ruts form under the first heavy load — especially in the wet season when saturated sandy soils provide almost no resistance.

 Free Quote